 Previously, businesses were allowed to recover or claim the GST.
 However, the business can’t recover the SST that was charged on B2B supplies.
 This would result in creating a compounding of the tax via the goods and supply chain provided between the companies.

 When it comes to the SST on services, it is charged when these services are obtained.
-Therefore, the business offering services to their customers won’t face any recoverability issue.
+Therefore, the business offering services to its customers won’t face any recoverability issues.

-On the other hand, exports are rendered as zero-rated when dealt with SST.
-The exporters could make reclaims of SST if they fall under or suffer specific circumstances.
+On the other hand, exports are rendered as zero-rated when dealing with SST.
+The exporters could reclaim SST if they fall under or suffer specific circumstances.

 The processing of checking whether your business is registered with the SST is quite simple.
 You just need to take into account the following steps.